U.S. Passport Services

 The U.S. Embassy in Quito and the U.S. Consulate in Guayaquil provides the following Passport Services:

-If you have already apply for a passport renewal we remind you that you may pick up your new passport from Monday through Thursday between the hours of 1:00 P.M. and 3:00 P.M. without an appointment.
+If you have already applied for a passport renewal we remind you that you may pick up your new passport Monday, Wednesday and Friday between the hours of 11:00 A.M. and 12:00 P.M. without an appointment.

 Important Notice about dual citizenship